 Hi, I'm Scott.
-I'm currently a Ph.D. candidate in the Computer Science & Engineering Department at Texas A&M University, where I'm working with Dr. Tim Davis on graph partitioning problems.
+I'm currently an assistant research scientist in the Computer Science & Engineering Department at Texas A&M University, where I'm working with Dr. Tim Davis on graph analytics problems.
 I have a background in chemical engineering, and I worked as an Optimization Engineer at Shell for two years.
 I’m also a licensed Professional Engineer.

 Q. How do you pronounce your last name?